AEminium/AeminiumBenchmarks/README.txt

 Integrate: Approximation of the integrate of (x^2 + 1)*x from -2101.0 to 200
 with an error tolerance of 10^-11.
 (Threshold 10)

+Jacobi: Iterative mesh relaxation with barriers: 100 steps of nearest neighbor averaging on 1024x1024 matrices of doubles.

 KDTree: finds the closest point to each existing point of the set in a 10000000 random-element KD-tree.
 (Threshold 100)